saif-phy/Interactive-Kaledioscope/README.md

 Simple & Clean: Press any key to clear the canvas and start a new masterpiece.

-🚀 How to Use
+🚀 How to Use?

 Using the kaleidoscope is simple and intuitive:

+> Download the Kaledioscope_xxxxxx.html (xxxxxx=version release date)

-Open Kaledioscope.html in your web browser.
+> Open Kaledioscope_xxxxxx.html in your web browser

-Move your mouse across the canvas to begin drawing.
+> Move your mouse across the canvas to begin drawing

-Press and hold the mouse button to make the lines thicker and more dramatic.
+> You can press and hold the mouse button to make the lines thicker and more dramatic

-Press any key on your keyboard to clear the screen and start fresh.
+> Press any key on your keyboard to clear the screen and start fresh

 📷 Screenshot